9 Ways to Divide Your Garden

 4. Screen it up

-There are numerous ways you can use screens to add extra layers and textures to your outdoor area.
-Whether it’s laser-cut screens, trellis with some climbing plants or horizontal timber fencing, all options help cordon off specific areas, provide privacy if you need some and give any area a modern feel.
-Plus, the great thing about all options is that they still let natural light in.
+Screens, much like plants and decorated walls, can also add extra layers and textures to your outdoor area and are a simple way of dividing your garden into various sections.
+Whether you choose laser-cut screens, trellis with climbing plants or horizontal timber fencing, you can easily cordon off specific areas, create privacy and give your garden a modern touch.
+The most advantageous thing about screens is that all these options let in natural light!

 5. Stepping stones

 Stepping stones are another perfect solution to separating areas.
 You can use them to create pathways and at the same time, divide the space between the connecting areas.
 They’re also a lovely addition around a pool, especially if there is a transition from the grass area to the water section.
 Stepping stones essentially add another dimension to the “room”.

 Sculptures and outdoor art are another gorgeous way to divide your space.
 They’re interesting to look at and are a more fun alternative to traditional screens or fences.
 If you’re creative, you can even create a sculpture yourself!
 Alternatively, there are plenty of options you can browse at hardware stores, galleries or nurseries.

 While it does require a fair deal of time and upkeep to ensure bamboo is well-maintained, the plant is perfect for screening off sections in your garden.
 Additionally, the golden canes don’t block all the sunlight and cast interesting shadows on the ground.
 Bear in mind that bamboo does require regular trimming, otherwise it can take over the entire garden!
 Unless that’s the look you’re going for, it’s best to give the bamboo a trim every so often.